 Following the principle of 'helping others to help themselves', Cotton made in Africa provides smallholders with training in modern, efficient, and environmentally friendly cultivation methods.
 In addition to this, it also imparts basic knowledge of business and economics.
 Pre-financing measures, the protection of natural conservation areas, and the ban of genetically modified cottonseed are just as much a part of the CmiA standard as compliance with the ILO core labour standards and the promotion of women's equal rights.

-The Better Cotton Initiative seeks to reduce the negative impacts of cotton production on people and the planet.
-The basic principles of the BCI include the elimination of harmful pesticides and the efficient use of water, the preservation of soil fertility, as well as the compliance with minimum social criteria and the prohibition of child and forced/bonded labour.
-ALDI partners with The Better Cotton Initiative to improve cotton farming globally.
+Since 2017, ALDI partners with Better Cotton to improve cotton farming globally.
+Better Cotton seeks to reduce the negative impacts of cotton production on people and the planet.
+The basic principles of Better Cotton include training farmers on the elimination of harmful pesticides and the efficient use of water, the preservation of soil fertility, as well as the compliance with minimum social criteria and the prohibition of child and forced/bonded labour.
 Better Cotton is sourced via a system of mass balance.

 It is important to us that garment and household textiles, which are a regular component of our weekly special buys, are produced in an environmentally and socially sound way.
 Our goal for the future is to further expand our range of sustainable textiles and create even greater transparency in ALDI’s supply chain.

 Most of our textile products are manufactured in production facilities in Asia.
 Our Corporate Responsibility (CR) team works closely with our textile business partners to support them in the implementation of our CR standards.
 Additionally, our colleagues based in Hong Kong and Bangladesh are frequently in the production facilities to assess the conditions on the ground.
 While we strive to improve working conditions in our production facilities, we also look at other stages of our supply chain, from cotton production over spinning to dyeing and finishing of garments.